 Stan’s commitment is total.
 He has published several Q&A videos addressing doubts raised by students.

-Critique video recordings of experts analyzing students’ art work are integral aspects of online art courses.
+Critique video recordings of experts analyzing students’ art work are integral aspects of online art classes.
 They help you to learn from the mistakes of other students.

 The Proko figure drawing course has critique videos for most of the fundamental sections.